Will Joe Maddon drive you nuts? Sure, sometimes — but give him his due

 ST. LOUIS — Did we ever get to the bottom of what happened — figure out what ridiculous rationale was pinballing around inside his brain — when Cubs manager Joe Maddon decided to send overworked closer Aroldis Chapman to the mound to pitch with a five-run lead in Game 6 of the World Series?

 Because it still drives me nuts, that’s why.
 I imagine Maddon sitting in the dugout, stroking his chin and saying, “You know what?
-Aroldis just went an unprecedented 2 2/3 innings in his last outing.
+Aroldis just went an unprecedented 2 ‰ innings in his last outing.
 If we pitch him tonight and then again in Game 7, there’s a pretty good chance his arm will fall off.
+Get him loose.”

 There are things Maddon does, or has done, that drive a lot of people nuts.
-Like batting Kris Bryant second despite his seeming to be, with all that home-run power and RBI potential, born for the No. 3 hole.
-Or batting Kyle Schwarber leadoff for a large chunk of the season, which made about as much sense as putting the Bears’ Kyle Long at wide receiver.
+Like batting Kris Bryant second despite his seeming to be — with all that home-run power and RBI potential — born for the No. 3 hole.
+Or like batting Kyle Schwarber leadoff for a large chunk of the season, which made about as much sense as putting the Bears’ Kyle Long at wide receiver.

 There was sticking with Jason Heyward for so long last season despite painfully little offensive return, which left many observers rankled and flummoxed.
-And there was leaving Wade Davis in the game for a second inning just last weekend in Milwaukee, leaving the closer with both his first blown save (ninth inning) and a walk-off loss (10th).
+And there was leaving Wade Davis in the game for a second inning just last weekend in Milwaukee, resulting in the closer’s first blown save in the ninth inning and a walk-off loss in the 10th.

 When it comes to Maddon’s decision-making, there’s something to get under anyone’s skin.
-My personal least-favorite: taking out starting pitcher Kyle Hendricks in the fifth inning of Game 7 against the Indians.
+My personal least favorite: taking out starting pitcher Kyle Hendricks in the fifth inning of Game 7 against the Indians.
 Hendricks was a superstar in 2016.
 He was in full control of the game and had more than earned the chance to be a hero.

 But here’s the thing about all the sound and fury above: When you really get down to it, it signifies nothing.
 It’s spitting into the wind.